THIS ARTICLE MAY CONTAIN COMPENSATED LINKS - MY DISCLOSURE.

 Bottom line – My recommended book

 I hope this list of best books on astronomy for beginners inspires you to go further with your interest in astronomy.
 The best way to gain experience and knowledge is through practice.
 But having said that, from my own experience, when you correlate this practice with what you learn from reading any of these telescope books for beginners, you’ll get much more enjoyment out of each viewing experience.
-Your confidence will growth much faster.
+Your confidence will grow much faster.

 Recommendation: If you want a telescope book to take out in the field with you, consider one with a spiral binding, such as the NightWatch by Dickinson — to check it out, scroll back to the astronomy for beginners books.